 Birding at Blue Spring

-The Florida Scrub Jay, a special species found at Blue Spring
+The Florida scrub jay, a special species found at Blue Spring

-In 1987, this bird was put on the federal threatened species list and by 1993 the population declined to almost 90%.
-This highly intelligent bird can get approximately 12-inch-long, and wears its blue feathers on its tail, wings, head and collar along with grey color on its back and belly.
-They love Blue Spring for our low growing oak scrub and scrubby flatwoods.
+In 1987, this bird was put on the federal threatened species list and by 1993 the population declined by almost 90%.
+This highly intelligent bird can get approximately 12 inches long, and wears its blue feathers on its tail, wings, head and collar along with gray on its back and belly.
+They love Blue Spring for our low-growing oak scrub and scrubby flatwoods.
 They can be viewed around the edges of the scrub where there are open, bare sandy areas.